mathworks/toolboxdesign/MEX.md

 ```
 <!-- * When your MEX function relies on external libraries, store the binaries in a `libraries` directory with platform-specific subdirectories, as defined by the [`computer('arch')`](https://www.mathworks.com/help/matlab/ref/computer.html) command in MATLAB.  -->
 * For projects with complex dependencies, consider adopting dependency management tools like [Conan](https://conan.io/) which can significantly simplify library management across different platforms.
-* Depending on the platform, execution time libraries require their path to be added to the loader's search path.
-These search paths are often establish using platform dependent environment variables.
+* Depending on the platform, dynamic libraries require adding their path to the operating system search path.
+These search paths are often set using environment variables.
 In case of C++ libraries you can use [`mexhost`](https://www.mathworks.com/help/matlab/ref/mexhost.html)'s `EnvironmentVariables` option to set-up the loader's path.
 Here is a summary of
 loader's search path for different platforms.

 | Platform  | Environment variable for loader's search path |